bytlabs/bytlabs-landing/_posts/2025-01-08-getting-started-with-bytlabsmicroservicetemplate-domain-and-application-setup.md

 BytLabs.MicroserviceTemplate provides a robust foundation for developing microservices using DDD and CQRS.
 It ensures a clean architecture with a clear separation of concerns across the Domain, Application, and Infrastructure layers.
 By leveraging features like domain events, repository patterns, and MediatR, you can create scalable, maintainable, and testable applications.

 This guide gives you a head start on setting up your microservice.
 Explore the template further to adapt it to your specific requirements and streamline your development process.

+---

+## Need Help?
+If you have any questions, need help, or face any confusion while setting up, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/shadman-kudchikar/).
+I'm happy to assist!